zxybazh/MiniJava/README.md

 ##Getting Started with MiniJava

-To simply build from my MiniJava Grammar File, you can use my make file.
+To simply build from my MiniJava Grammar File, you can use my `makefile`.

 ```
 $ cd src